-Soon the group stop at a gas station, but there’s no gas so they mainly just freshen up and buy some eats.
+Soon the group stops at a gas station, but there’s no gas, so they mainly just freshen up and buy some eats.
 While left alone in the van, Kirk notices Franklin gouging holes in the van interior with his pocketknife.
 “Franklin, what are you doing, you maniac?”, asks Kirk.
 “Oh, I don’t know, I just started doing that…” replies the dazed Franklin.
 Before he puts his knife away, Franklin notices the hitchhiker’s dried blood on it.

 The group finally reaches the old farmhouse, and everyone runs upstairs leaving Franklin in his wheelchair downstairs.
 And how does Franklin react to being left out of the group?
 He starts blowing raspberries into the air.

 I suppose this one is the most obvious, but I never really thought about it until now.
 When the group stops at the gas station, Jerry goes inside and comes out with a bag of BBQ.
-No one partakes except poor Franklin, who nurses a ‘chicken wing’ like he was chewing on a toothpick.
+No one partakes except poor Franklin, who nurses a ‘sausage’ like he was chewing on a toothpick.
 When I saw this up on the big screen, it dawned on me: oh yeah, Franklin is eating human flesh.
 Later on in the film when Sally Hardesty is running from Leatherface, she finds solace in the gas station.
 While hiding, she eyes the meat spinning and marinating on the spits in the back of the store.
 There is a long drawn out take, focusing on the meat (which looks inconspicuous enough) and Sally’s reaction to it.
 There is a hint that something isn’t right.
 But before any big deal is made about it, Sally finds herself in harm’s way once again.